 In Uganda, more than 17,500 primary schools operate.
 But many are located off the main power grid.
 Consequently, few primary schools have been electrified.

-In November 2019, Green People’ Energy Uganda signed a contract with SoloGrid as an outcome of a tender process to increase electricity access for primary schools.
+In November 2019, Green People’s Energy Uganda signed a contract with SoloGrid as an outcome of a tender process to increase electricity access for primary schools.
 SoloGrid distributes high quality Solar Home Systems (SHS), which are almost maintenance free and have a long life span due to the use of modern lithium-ion battery packs.
 The SoloGrid SHS can be used for lighting of class rooms, charging of mobile phones and operating energy-efficient ICT (information and communication technologies).

 As part of an advertising campaign, the company is targeting schools, and advising and training school staff and representatives of the parent-teacher associations on Solar Home Systems (SHS).
 The aim is to convince them of the benefits of SHS.